 First, define the attributes.
 If user clicks ‘Yes,’ set attribute to ‘Completed.'
 If the user says ‘No,’ add the ‘Incomplete’ attribute.
 (Note that you can use more than two options here.)

 Adding attribute using the button Actions is only available for Pro users.

 3. Creating an A/B test

-You'll see the option to set a user distribution percentage, and decide which block you will be directing each variant to.
+You'll see the option to set a user distribution percentage, and decide what percentage of user traffic you will be directing to each variant.

 4. Set up a goal

 For this step, you'll set your goal based on the desired attribute and values.
 In this case, we’re looking to see our success rate for Lead status: Completed.